 The Detroit/Toledo/Windsor trade corridor has a unique advantage in that it’s an international trade corridor boasting trade cooperation on both sides of the Detroit River.
 The Detroit port sits 988 miles from Halifax and 618 miles from Montreal making our region ideal for entering into the United States and moving goods throughout the Midwest.

 New and expanding companies need a well connected and efficient transportation system.
 The Detroit region serves as the busiest northern border crossing into Canada and sits along the St. Lawrence Seaway.
-The region is centrally located in one of the largest economic and trade corridors, moving more than $197 billion in 2008 through its borders.
-The region is home to a world class transportation, logistics & distribution center.
-Regional Detroit businesses exported more than $40 billion in goods in 2011.
+The region is centrally located in one of the largest economic and trade corridors, moving more than $213 billion in 2012 through its borders.
+The region is home to a world class transportation, logistics, and distribution center, shown through Regional Detroit businesses’ exporting of more than $5.03 billion in 2014, which accounted for 71.6% of Michigan’s merchandise exports.

 - The Detroit Port is the second largest customs port of entry in the United States by value of goods.